How can we help you?

 Even if the crash was not your fault, you need to notify your insurance company.
 If you have not already done so, contact your own auto insurance company and open a claim.

-Your insurance company will assign an adjuster to your claim.
+Then, your insurance company will assign an adjuster to your claim.
 Depending on the number of vehicles and people involved in the crash, several insurance companies may assign adjusters.

 For more detailed information, review this guide to understanding your car insurance.